 Bicycling is a form of transportation and recreation for many people, especially in Colorado.
-While bicycling has many benefits, including physical health benefits and the benefit to the environment, it also puts you at risk of being involved in an injury causing accident.
+While bicycling has many benefits, including physical health benefits and the benefit to the environment, it also puts you at risk of being involved in an injury-causing accident.

-Bike accidents caused by negligent motorist
+Bike accidents caused by a negligent motorist

 Motor vehicle versus bicycle accidents most often occur because of a failure of the driver of the motor vehicle to see the bicyclist.
 This occurs even if the cyclist is riding legally on the street, sidewalk, or in the bike lane.
-Examples of negligent vehicle operation leading to injuries includes:
+Examples of negligent vehicle operation leading to injuries include:

 - Distracted Driving

 - Failure to see a cyclist riding on the sidewalk

 - Failure to see a cyclist in the bike lane when opening a vehicle door